meilisearch/documentation/learn/cookbooks/digitalocean_droplet.md

 ![Adding 'meilisearch-droplet-name' as the hostname](/digitalocean/droplet-name.png)

-Tags are a very good method to know who created resources, and for organizing resources or projects.
+Tags are great for managing resources.
+They are custom labels you assign to droplets.
 Tags can contain letters, numbers, colons, dashes, and underscores.
-Try to always add some tags to make clear what are the server purposes.
+You can use multiple tags for a single resource.
+Try naming tags based on a droplet's function.

 ![The search bar, meilisearch, and search-team tags](/digitalocean/add-tags.png)